MikeVasmer/qudit-single-shot/README.md

 ## Example

-See `example.py` for a basic error threshold estimate
+See `example.sh` for a qutrit simulation example

 ## Usage